5 Steps for Regrading Your Yard Around Your Home’s Foundation

 3. Use the Right Soil

 During the regrading process, you’ll be adding soil to areas of your lawn with the goal of improving the slope away from your foundation.
-You can purchase soil from a local nursery and have it delivered, or you can head to the hardware store to pick up a few bags if that’s all you’ll need—but not all soil is a good candidate for regrading.
-The ideal soil is well-draining (so it won’t hold water against your foundation) and dense (so water will divert rather than seep through).
-Avoid heavy clay soil and airy sandy soil.
-Instead, opt for a mix of silt and clay soil.
-Never use mulch (though you can add it after the fact).
+You can purchase soil from a local nursery and have it delivered, or you can head to the hardware store to pick up a few bags if that’s all you’ll need.
+But keep in mind that not all soil is a good candidate for regrading.

 Now it’s time to get to work regrading your lawn.
 The first thing you’ll want to do is safely remove and store any plants you’d like to keep that will be disrupted by the work.
-Then, if you have negative grading around your foundation, you’ll fill in low areas with soil so that the ground slopes away from your house.
+Then, if you have negative grading around your foundation, you’ll fill in low areas with soil so the ground slopes away from your house.
 If you have positive grading, check that it’s sufficient.
-The goal either way is to have at least a six-inch decline within the first 10 feet around your foundation.
+The goal either way is to have at least a 6-inch decline within the first 10 feet around your foundation.

 What to Put on Top of Soil